cn-tools/cntools_FreshRssExtensions/README.md

 Build your own feed title based on url, the original feed title and the date the feed was added\
 Have a look into the [DOCUMENTATION](https://github.com/cn-tools/cntools_FreshRssExtensions/tree/master/xExtension-FeedTitleBuilder)

+## RemoveEmojis
+This plug-in remove emojis in the title of newly added feed entries.

 ## YouTubeChannel2RssFeed
 Transfer on the fly a YouTube-Channel into an RSS Feed\
 Required FreshRSS version at least v1.16